 - Hollow Hubs and Joints

-Bladder material selection is a function of part geometry, processing temperature, reusability requirements, and cost.
-Some common bladder materials include latex rubber, polyamides (nylon), silicone rubber, and polyetheretherketone (PEEK).
+Bladder material selection is driven by part geometry, processing temperature, reusability requirements, and cost.
+Common bladder materials include latex rubber, polyamides (nylon), silicone rubber, and polyetheretherketone (PEEK).

 Bladder Inflation Molding Case Studies ...